 Goldman Sachs has made a name among global investment banks, offering financial services to everyone from individuals to corporations.
 Are you considering working at Goldman Sachs?
 Here’s what you need to know.

 What Is Goldman Sachs?

-Goldman Sachs has been around for more than 150 years.
 In 1869, Marcus Goldman founded the company as an alternative financing option for merchants.
 It would eventually grow to employ approximately 40,000 employees with office locations worldwide.
 Goldman Sachs’ headquarters is in New York City.

 Today, Goldman Sachs has defined its purpose as helping clients succeed financially.
 Its mission statement reads: “At Goldman Sachs, we advance sustainable economic growth and financial opportunity.”
 The company’s core values include client service, excellence, integrity, and partnership to uphold its mission.

 If you’re studying any finance-related subject, you’ve probably considered a career with Goldman Sachs.
 But the company offers more than just finance career paths, such as working for its engineering and business teams.